-- 6. Under the principle of pacta sunt servanda and general principles governing the law of treaties, Thailand is bound to apply in good faith all treaties to which it is a party.2 Furthermore, Thailand may not rely on provisions of its internal law to justify a failure to meet a treaty obligation.3 - 7.
-The International Covenant on Civil and Political Rights (ICCPR) requires States that are parties to it to guarantee and protect a range of human rights, including, under article 19, freedom of expression.
+- 6. The International Covenant on Civil and Political Rights (ICCPR) requires States that are parties to it to guarantee and protect a range of human rights, including, under article 19, freedom of expression.
 Thailand acceded to the ICCPR on 29 October 1996.
-The United Nations (UN) Human Rights Committee is the supervisory body of independent experts established by the ICCPR to review periodic reports of States to assess compliance with the ICCPR and to provide the authoritative interpretation concerning the scope and content of that address specific rights and provisions of the ICCPR.
-These interpretations are contained in reviews of States Parties' Periodic Reports, jurisprudence on individual communications, and in General Comments on specific rights provisions.4 - 8.
+The United Nations (UN) Human Rights Committee is the supervisory body composed of independent experts established by the ICCPR to review periodic reports of States to assess compliance with the ICCPR and to provide the authoritative interpretation concerning the scope and content of that address specific rights and provisions of the ICCPR.
+These interpretations are contained in reviews of States Parties' Periodic Reports, jurisprudence on individual communications, and General Comments on specific rights provisions.3 - 7.
 The responsibility to ensure that the rights contained in the ICCPR are guaranteed and protected is not limited to the legislative and executive branches of government, but must also effectively be discharged by Thailand's judiciary.
 In its authoritative General Comment No. 34 on the nature and scope of freedom of expression under the ICCPR, the UN Human Rights Committee has affirmed:

 The obligation to respect freedoms of opinion and expression is binding on every State party as a whole.
 All branches of the State (executive, legislative and judicial) and other public or governmental authorities, at whatever level - national, regional or local - are in a position to engage the responsibility of the State party [....]
-The obligation also requires States parties to ensure that persons are protected from any acts by private persons or entities that would impair the enjoyment of the freedoms of opinion and expression to the extent that these Covenant rights are amenable to application between private persons
+The obligation also requires States parties to ensure that persons are protected from any acts by private persons or entities that would impair the enjoyment of the freedoms of opinion and expression to the extent that these Covenant rights are amenable to application between private persons or entities.4